Bitcoin Mining: What Is It and How Does It Work?

 What is Bitcoin mining?

 "Crypto mining can be lucrative and comes with tax challenges every miner needs to understand.
 Miners operating in the US must know the IRS considers mined crypto taxable income, which needs to be reported.
-I recommend crypto miners keep complete records of their mining activities and stay informed about the latest tax rules.
-This will allow effective management of tax liabilities and hopefully avoid surprises down the road.”
+We stronlgy recommend that crypto miners keep complete records of mining activities and keep informed about the latest tax rules.
+This allows effective management of tax liabilities and hopefully avoid surprises down the road.”

 - Ty Gaines, EA, Tax Expert at TokenTax